 This is the $64,000 question.
 The Thai Baht looks unlikely to weaken anytime soon, and a relaxing of the visa situation for westerners seems equally improbable.
 With the emphasis still being on “quality tourists”, it is probably down to the bars and restaurants to offer something different to entice people in and get people talking about how great Pattaya is when they go home.
 Fortunately, this low season looks to be boosted by several sporting events that will be shown in bars across the city.

-Very attractive asking prices for rent and for sale for this studio in Northpoint
+Very attractive asking prices for sale for this 2 bedroom in The Sanctuary Wongamat

 Premier League and Championship Football